 In 2008 the National Institute for Health and Care Excellence (NICE) recommended the use of continuous subcutaneous insulin infusions (CSII) in people with Type 1 diabetes mellitus.
-This was provided that attempts to achieve target glycated haemoglobin (HbA ${1c}$) concentrations with multiple daily injections (MDIs), despite attending structured education, were not reached, with the person experiencing frequent or disabling hypoglycaemia, or if HbA ${1c}$ remained at 69mmol/mol (8.5%) or above.
+This was provided that attempts to achieve target glycated haemoglobin ( $HbA{1c}$ ) concentrations with multiple daily injections (MDIs), despite attending structured education, were not reached, with the person experiencing frequent or disabling hypoglycaemia, or if $HbA{1c}$ remained at 69mmol/mol (8.5%) or above.

-CSII delivers a continuous supply of subcutaneous fast acting insulin (for example Apidra®, Novorapid®, Humalog®, Lyumjev®, Fiasp®) via an insulin pump, and at meal times, the person with diabetes delivers a bolus of insulin according to the meal eaten, via the insulin pump or an app.
+CSII delivers a continuous supply of subcutaneous fast acting insulin (for example Apidra®, Novorapid®, Humalog®, Lyumjev®, Fiasp®, Trurapi®) via an insulin pump, and at meal times, the person with diabetes delivers a bolus of insulin according to the meal eaten, via the insulin pump or an app.
 These devices can be used alongside self-monitored blood glucose, continuous glucose monitors (CGM) or flash glucose monitoring (for example FreeStyle Libre®).
-CGM assesses subcutaneous interstitial glucose concentrations, and, as this lags behind capillary blood glucose (CBG) by ~15 minutes, CGM is not currently advocated for sole use in sedated/ anaesthetised surgical patients.
+CGM assesses subcutaneous interstitial glucose concentrations, and, as this lags behind capillary blood glucose (CBG) by ~15 minutes, CGM is not currently advocated for sole use in sedated/anaesthetised surgical patients in procedures due to last longer than 60 minutes.
 Instead CBG readings should be relied on.